 - Stock Market – The Wall Street Trading Game is a fun board game that familiarizes players with many financial concepts.

 - Planning your family’s summer vacation requires a fair amount of math.
-Encourage your child to help with planning by asking him to draft a travel budget and to determine gas consumption and mileage for your next family road trip.
+Therefore, encourage your child to help with planning by asking him to draft a travel budget and to determine gas consumption and mileage for your next family road trip.

 - Have you got any plans for home renovations?
 Let your child help!
-Home repairs and renovations provide countless opportunities to use practical math skills.
+In fact, home repairs and renovations provide countless opportunities to use practical math skills and learn life skills!

 - Among adults, the DIY movement is a tremendously popular trend.
 Kids love to make things too.
-Woodworking, sewing, robotics—anything they come up with—can be satisfying creative opportunities that make math more relevant and meaningful to your child.
+Projects including woodworking, sewing, robotics—anything they come up with—can be satisfying creative opportunities that make math more relevant and meaningful to your child.

 With inspiring materials, engaging most children is easy, productive, and an amazing amount of fun.
-Children are programmed to learn every moment of the day.
+In fact, children are programmed to learn every moment of the day.
 It’s our job to provide them with resources and encouragement and then to step aside and watch the amazing things that kids can do when given the freedom of time.